raul23/search-ebooks/README.rst

   * The ``--ocr`` flag allows you to search ``.pdf``, ``.djvu`` and image files but it is disabled by default because `OCR`_ is a slow resource-intensive process.
-  * Since the file *The Republic by Plato.pdf* was not already processed, the cache doesn't have its text conversion yet but will have it as soon as the script is finished searching.
+  * Since the file *The Republic by Plato.pdf* was not already processed, the cache didn't have its text conversion at the start of the script.
+But by the end of the script, the text conversion was saved in the cache.

 **Output:**